New and Forthcoming

 A Day in the Bleachers by Arnold Hano, is an account of the first game of the 1954 World Series between the New York Giants and the Cleveland Indians.
 Hano recalls the excitement of witnessing the famed catch by Willie Mays, regarded as one of the finest players ever to have played the game.
 With illustrations by New Yorker artist Mark Ulriksen.
 Published September, 2006.

-The Memoirs of Benjamin Franklin.
-Commonly known as The Autobiography, the Arion edition has been published in celebration of the three-hundredth anniversary of Franklin's birth.
+The Autobiography of Benjamin Franklin.
+This Arion edition has been published in celebration of the three-hundredth anniversary of Franklin's birth.
 It is the first use of an historic American typeface, Binny & Ronaldson's Roman No. 1 (c.
 1800), as recreated in digital form by Arion Press and named Aitken for Robert Aitken, the famous printer during the Revolution, and his daughter Jane Aitken, printer of the first American translation of the Bible (1808).
 Published June, 2006.

 Arion Press designs Ansel Adams classic